peteroupc/peteroupc.github.io/random.md

 2. As a function that takes a seed and outputs one or more "random" numbers.
 An example is a [**hash function**](#Hash_Functions).
 3. As a function that takes an internal state and outputs a new internal state and one or more "random" numbers.
 This is how PRNGs can be implemented as so-called "pure functions" in functional programming languages (as in the package `AC-Random` for the Haskell language).
 4. As a so-called "splittable" PRNG (Claessen et al., 2013)<sup>[**(46)**](#Note46)</sup> with two functions:
-    - Split: A function that takes an internal state and outputs two or more internal states that behave like independent random numbers.
+    - Split: A function that takes an internal state and outputs two or more new internal states.
     - Generate: A function that takes an internal state and outputs one or more "random" numbers.

 Of the designs just given, the first is _stateful_ and the last three are _stateless_.